Sexual fetishism: Early perspectives on cause

+Present Day: Sociocultural and Digital Contexts

+Due to the introduction of social media into people's dating lives in the current decade, there has been an increase in inquiries about what has become the new "normal."
+In order to specify what "normal" means, we have to define it, in which case would be what is currently deemed socially acceptable in the United States.
+The assimilation of websites like "OnlyFans" and "Reddit" into dating have led to an increase of safe spaces with people who want to try new things.
+Performers in sites like these that can create some sort of "boundary work" where those that have no experience can start researching and see the differences between "vanilla" and "fetish" content.

+On the other hand, a more generalized cultural and philosophical debate shows how gendered roles and what is usually depicted as socially normal influences how fetishism is perceived.
+Individual preferences also influences how fetishism is perceived.
+In a 2021 journal, Keller contends that interpretations of culture that relate to desire, individualism, and objectification play quite a significant role in how objects or bodies become fetishized.
+This implies that whatever is classified as "normal" versus what is considered a "fetish" is never neutral but rather constructed within a much broader, ethical, and social framework.
+This viewpoint emphasizes that online people-drawn boundaries are a part of ever changing cultural deliberations around sexuality, which supports findings from research on digital platforms.

 Other animals

 Human fetishism has been compared to Pavlovian conditioning of sexual response in other animals.
 Sexual attraction to certain cues can be artificially induced in rats.
 Both male and female rats will develop a sexual preference for neutrally or even noxiously scented partners if those scents are paired with their early sexual experiences.
 Injecting morphine or oxytocin into a male rat during its first exposure to scented females has the same effect.
 Rats will also develop sexual preferences for the location of their early sexual experiences, and can be conditioned to show increased arousal in the presence of objects such as a plastic toy fish.
 One experiment found that rats which are made to wear a Velcro tethering jacket during their formative sexual experiences exhibit severe deficits in sexual performance when not wearing the jacket.
 Similar sexual conditioning has been demonstrated in gouramis, marmosets and Japanese quails.

 Possible boot fetishism has been reported in two different primates from the same zoo.
 Whenever a boot was placed near the first, a common chimpanzee born in captivity, he would invariably stare at it, touch it, become erect, rub his penis against the boot, masturbate, and then consume his ejaculate.
 The second, a guinea baboon, would become erect while rubbing and smelling the boot, but not masturbate or touch it with his penis.